madelinben/data-structures-and-algorithms/docs/rust-rules.md

 # Rust Programming Rules & Best Practices

-This document outlines the coding standards and best practices for this Rust project focused on sorting algorithms, search algorithms, pathfinding algorithms, and algorithm visualization implementation.
+This document outlines the coding standards and best practices for this Rust project focused on sorting algorithms, search algorithms, pathfinding algorithms, and algorithm visualisation implementation.

-## Project Structure & Organization
+## Project Structure & Organisation

-### Module Organization
+### Module Organisation
 - Use `mod.rs` files for module declarations
 - Keep modules focused on single responsibilities
 - Organize related functionality into logical modules